Skip to main content

 • the pair (device, calibration_name) must be unique.
 The final directory structure looks like ~/.pioreactor/storage/calibrations/<device>/<calibration_name>.yaml

-• The x variable should be the independent variable - the variable that can (in theory) be set by you, and the response variable y follows.
+• The x variable should be the independent variable - the variable that can (in theory) be set by you, and the measurement variable y follows.
 For example, in the default OD calibration, the independent variable is the OD, and the dependent variable is the Pioreactor's sensor's voltage.
 This is because we can vary the OD as we wish (add more culture...), and the Pioreactor's sensor will detect different values.